kapilraghuwanshi/kapilraghuwanshi/README.md

 ![Algorithms](https://img.shields.io/badge/Algorithms-FF6F00?style=for-the-badge&logo=thealgorithms&logoColor=white)

 Proficient in developing rich UI, high volume, and low latency Web solutions using React.js, and cross-platform Mobile applications(Android, iOS, PWA) using React-Native or Ionic Framework, Server Side Rendering using Nuxt.js.
-On the other hand, good at creating I/O & Network-intensive Node.js backend micro-services and APIs with other Javascript-related frameworks like Express, TS.ED etc. Also, Exploring and studying Machine Learning along with Deep Learning in my spare time.
-Right now I have a curiosity about Quantum Computing.
+On the other hand, good at creating I/O & Network-intensive Node.js backend micro-services and APIs with other JavaScript-related frameworks like Express, TS.ED etc. Also, exploring and studying Machine Learning along with Deep Learning in my spare time.
+Right now, I have a curiosity about Quantum Computing.

-Check out my repositories here.
+Check out my GitHub repositories here.

 I'm an enthusiastic Tech Writer and Public Speaker.
-I have received Communicator and Advanced Leadership Bronze certification by Toastmaster International.
+I have received Communicator and Advanced Leadership Bronze certifications from Toastmasters International.
-I write consistently on Medium under top publications like The StartUp, Better Programming, Towards Data Science and other famous tech blogging websites like FreeCodeCamp, DEV.to and HackerNoon etc. So far I have more than 25𝒌 𝒓𝒆𝒂𝒅𝒔/𝒗𝒊𝒆𝒘𝒔 on my articles.
-I Love to share my knowledge through various webinars and tutorials.
+I write consistently on Medium under top publications like The StartUp, Better Programming, Towards Data Science, and other famous tech blogging websites like FreeCodeCamp, DEV.to, and HackerNoon, etc. So far, I have more than 25𝒌 𝒓𝒆𝒂𝒅𝒔/𝒗𝒊𝒆𝒘𝒔 on my articles.
+I love to share my knowledge through various webinars and tutorials.
 I spoke at various platforms regarding technology.
-I am always open for all Tech Talks, Tech Meet hosting, and other public speaking platforms too.
+I am always open to all Tech Talks, Tech Meet hosting, and other public speaking platforms, too.

-I run a software Tech Lab named as "K̳i̳a̳ ̳L̳a̳b̳s̳", through which I am publishing all my software products.
-List of which given below:
+I run a software Tech Lab named "K̳i̳a̳ ̳L̳a̳b̳s̳", through which I am publishing all my software products.
+List of which is given below:

 (1) 𝗕𝗶𝗻𝗴𝗲 𝗦𝗲𝗮𝗿𝗰𝗵🔍 - 𝗬𝗼𝘂𝗿 𝗢𝗻𝗹𝗶𝗻𝗲 𝗦𝘁𝗿𝗲𝗮𝗺𝗶𝗻𝗴 𝗚𝘂𝗶𝗱𝗲🎥😍